Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 #11.
 Try Some Watersports

 Galway city is surrounded by water, with the sea on one side and Lough Corrib on the other, as well as numerous rivers and canals.
-Elsewhere in the county, there is plenty of places to get wet!
+As such, there is no shortage of water sports for your teen to try out!

-You might like to try some adventure sports with your teen, or maybe some diving.
-Even just going for a swim in the sea or in one of the many local pools might be just what you need.
+You might like to try some adventure sports with your teen, or even just going for a swim in the sea or in one of the many local pools, such as Leisureland or the Connacht Hotel, might be just what you need.

 #12.
 Pick Up A Book